SUSE-Cloud/socok8s/doc/source/deployment/setup-deployer.rst

 Create SUSE Containerized OpenStack Workspace
 ---------------------------------------------

 All the deployment artifacts are stored in a :term:`workspace`.
 By default, the workspace is a directory located in the user's home directory on the Deployer.
+Set up your workspace with the following steps:

-Create a directory in your home directory that ends in -workspace.
-Then export SOCOK8S_ENVNAME=<directory name prefix> to set your workspace.
-To change your workspace parent directory, export `SOCOK8S_WORKSPACE_BASEDIR` with the base directory where your workspace is located.
+1. Create a directory in your home directory that ends in -workspace.
+2. Export SOCOK8S_ENVNAME=<directory name prefix> to set your workspace.
+3. To change your workspace parent directory, export `SOCOK8S_WORKSPACE_BASEDIR` with the base directory where your workspace is located.

 .. code-block:: console

   mkdir ~/socok8s-workspace
   export SOCOK8S_ENVNAME=socok8s
+  export SOCOK8S_WORKSPACE_BASEDIR=~/socok8s-workspace

 Cloning repository